bardoo/kubernetes-workshop/README.md

 Auto scaling is done in the AWS auto scaling group.

 ## 5. Logging
+Kubernetes has built in support for either Google Cloud Logging or the ELK stack (ElasticSearch, Logstash and Kibana).
+When run on AWS, the latter alternative is set up automatically.

 ## 6. Destroy environment
 This will take down the application and destroy the entire environment.